 - Identifying good land-use planning approaches

-A key issue cutting across all four components is mitigation against indirect land-use change (iLUC) – an increasingly growing concern for biofuels production and one of IUCN’s current areas of work in relation to biofuels.
+A key issue cutting across all four components was mitigation against indirect land-use change (iLUC) in relation to biofuels.